-ChatGPT is probably the most well-known large language model.
-Much of its power comes from the variety of applications you can use it for.
-Its customizability means you can develop innovative and customized solutions to your problems.
+ChatGPT is probably the most well-known large language model generative AI app.
+Much of its power comes from the variety of applications it has and how customisable it is with the ability to develop innovative and customized solutions to your problems.

-However, you might want to consider an alternative to ChatGPT.
+However, ChatGPT has limitations and as you use different LLMs, you quickly realise they all have their nuances.
+So, you might want to consider an alternative to ChatGPT.

-ChatGPT can take a lot of time and practice to get it to do exactly what you want.
-There are many large language models.
+The generative AI space is changing quickly with a variety of large language models and new competitors entering.
 Some are based on different data sets, some are developed for more specific applications, and some LLMs are built into search engines.
 Some models build on one or more other base models to serve more specific or limited use cases.

 If you’ve ever found that ChatGPT is too broad, there are too many steps to get it to do what you want, or you simply want to discover what’s possible with different data sets, you should try alternative large language models.
 Here are a few suggestions for alternatives.